Undergraduate Engineering Programs

 Learn about ways to explore engineering topics as an enrolled student at Stanford, as well as find links to the School of Engineering departments and summer programs open to high school or other non-matriculated students.

-Engineering Roadmap to Your First Year A simple guide for course selection for incoming undergraduate prospective engineers.
+STEM Roadmap to Your First Year A simple guide for course selection for incoming undergraduate prospective engineers and scientists

-Approved Course lists are current for 2018-19; find the lists on the Approved Courses page under the Courses tab.
-Major Programs have now been updated for 2018-19; also find the list of engineering majors and minors in alpha order at Explore Degrees .
+Lists of math, science, TiS, & Fundamentals courses for 2021-22 are on the Approved Courses page under the Courses tab.
+Major Programs are now updated for 2021-22; also find all engineering major and minor program requirements in alpha order at Explore Degrees .

 Roughly half of all engineering undergraduate students take advantage of at least one overseas program opportunity while completing their bachelor’s degrees.
 Finding time for such an experience will take some advance planning, but it is well worth the effort.
 These opportunities will certainly be a highlight of your time at Stanford.